-If your Hawaii LLC plans on selling goods, hiring employees, or collecting general excise tax then you’ll need to register with the Hawaii Department of Taxation.
+If your Hawaii LLC plans on selling goods, hiring employees, or collecting general excise tax, you’ll need to register with the Hawaii Department of Taxation.
 You can register online or by mail.
-Single-member LLCs with employees or multiple-member LLCs that plan on collecting general excise tax or selling goods will also be required to obtain an EIN, which will be covered further below.
+Single-member LLCs with employees or multimember LLCs that plan on collecting general excise tax or selling goods will also be required to obtain an EIN, which will be covered further below.

-If all these forms, annual report filing requirements, and licensing requirements seem overwhelming, there are professional services available to help you.
+If all these forms, annual report filing requirements, and licensing requirements seem overwhelming, professional services are available to help you.
 Consider hiring a Hawaii PEO service or subscribing to online legal services if you need assistance with your LLC paperwork.

 Hawaii LLC Fee Summary

-One question that many business owners ask is “how much does it cost to form an LLC in Hawaii?”.
+One question that many business owners ask is “How much does it cost to form an LLC in Hawaii?”
 Regardless of whether you use an LLC formation service to help with the process or if you decide to form your LLC on your own, you’re going to encounter a few fees and taxes.
-Here is a breakdown of the state filing fees as well as the state tax types you’ll encounter when you form an LLC in Hawaii.
+Here is a breakdown of the state filing fees as well as the state taxes you’ll encounter when you form an LLC in Hawaii.